Current known issues include:

 - Rendered output and real-time preview do not match

 - Cycles 4D is not present after installation (Windows only)

-Currently Cycles4D does not work with the Cinema 4D interactive render region; objects and materials are rendered but the cyEnvironment (background) object is not.
+Currently Cycles 4D only partially works with the Cinema 4D interactive render region; objects and materials are rendered but the cyEnvironment (background) object is not.
 In any case the IPR is so fast that this will not be a problem in most cases, and it has its own render region feature.

 Cycles 4D does not use the infinite Floor object in Cinema 4D.
 If you need a floor, use a Plane object and resize it to meet the required size.

 4. Possible inverted Y axis when applying bitmaps to an object